-Routinely inspect the rim for any damage, cracks, chips, or ruts.
-If any of those are present on the rim, DO NOT RIDE your bike.
+Your rim should have no visible signs of wear and be free from damage, including cracks, ruts or chips.
+To check for wear, find the wear indicator groove on the rim and ensure that it is still easy to feel depth in the groove below the rim surface.
+If you cannot locate the groove, DO NOT RIDE your bike.
 Instead contact service@elliptigo.com or take your bike to a certified bicycle mechanic.

 ▲WARNING!
-Never ride on a rim that is worn bowed, or cracked.
+Never ride on a rim that is worn below the wear indicator groove, a rim that is bowed, or a cracked rim.
 Not only does a worn, bowed or cracked rim reduce stopping power, but it will eventually break, likely without warning.
 If your rim breaks it will almost certainly cause the tire to come loose and the rider to suffer serious injuries or death from a resulting fall.